British Rail Class 185: TransPennine Express

-The 51 three-car Class 185 units, together with nine two-car Class 170 units, replaced the Class 158 (North and South TransPennine Express routes), Class 175 (routes between Manchester Airport and Blackpool / Cumbria) and Class 220 / Class 221 Voyager trains (operated by Virgin CrossCountry on routes between Manchester and Edinburgh / Glasgow).
+The 51 three-car Class 185 units, together with nine two-car Class 170 units, replaced the Class 158 (North and South TransPennine Express routes), Class 175 (routes between Manchester Airport and Blackpool / Cumbria).
 To free up stock for services between Manchester Airport and destinations in Scotland when First TransPennine Express first took over these routes, the frequency of the Manchester Airport to Windermere route was reduced from December 2007.

 In 2014, the introduction of ten electric Class 350 units on services between Manchester and Scotland allowed the displacement of Class 170 and some Class 185 units to provide additional capacity on FTPE's network.
 Two (originally four) Class 185 units were loaned to Arriva Rail North from April 2016 until May 2019.

 Following the introduction of the new Nova fleet in 2019 and 2020, it was originally planned and expected that 22 Class 185 units would return to Eversholt Rail Group.
 However, in September 2019, TransPennine Express announced that it would only be returning 15, with the remaining units being required to operate diversionary services during upgrades to the TransPennine route.
 In June 2020, TransPennine Express confirmed that the return of 15 sets would be postponed until further notice.